Puri–Barbil Express: Coaches

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 18416 Puri–Barbil Express covers the distance of 398 km in 10 hours 25 mins (38 km/hr) & in 10 hours 40 mins as the 18415 Barbil–Puri Express (37 km/hr).
+The 18416 Puri–Barbil Express covers the distance of 398 km in 10 hours 25 mins (38 km/h) and in 10 hours 40 mins as the 18415 Barbil–Puri Express (37 km/h).

 As the average speed of the train is lower than 55 km/h, as per railway rules, its fare doesn't includes a Superfast surcharge.